spotify/scio/site/src/main/paradox/io/Parquet.md

 ## Case classes

 Scio uses [magnolify-parquet](https://github.com/spotify/magnolify/blob/master/docs/parquet.md) to derive Parquet reader and writer for case classes at compile time, similar to how @ref:[coders](../internals/Coders.md) work.
-See this [mapping table](https://github.com/spotify/magnolify/blob/master/docs/mapping.md) for how Scala and Parquet types map.
+See this [mapping table](https://github.com/spotify/magnolify/blob/master/docs/mapping.md) for how Scala and Parquet types map; enum type mapping is also specifically [documented](https://github.com/spotify/magnolify/blob/main/docs/enums.md).

 ### Read Parquet files as case classes

 When reading Parquet files as case classes, all fields in the case class definition are read.
 Therefore, it's desirable to construct a case class type with only fields needed for processing.

-Starting in Magnolify 0.4.8 (corresponds to Scio 0.11.6 and above), predicates for case classes have Magnolify support at the _field level only_.
+Starting in Magnolify 0.4.8 (corresponding to Scio 0.11.6 and above), predicates for case classes have Magnolify support at the _field level only_.
 You can use Parquet's `FilterApi.or` and `FilterApi.and` to chain them:

 ```scala mdoc:reset:silent
 import com.spotify.scio._